LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it finds everlasting peace.
-Such a state may be cultivated through emotional regulation.